 Three movie genres of the 1930s are satirized in this spoof of the traditional double feature.
-In "Dynamite Hands" a delivery boy turns prizefighter in order to raise enough money for his kid sister's eye operation.
+In "Dynamite Hands", a delivery boy turns prizefighter in order to raise enough money for his kid sister's eye operation.
 Later, however, he turns his back on his father-figure manager and librarian girlfriend when he is distracted by a flashy gangster and sexy night club diva.
-Intermission has a coming-attractions trailer for "Zero Hour," a World War I aviation drama.
+Intermission has a coming-attractions trailer for "Zero Hour", a World War I aviation drama.
 In the second feature, "Baxter's Beauties of 1933" a Broadway impresario hears he has only a month to live and is determined to mount one more hit on the boards.
 When his drunken diva of a star cannot go on opening night, he finds that the ingénue he chooses to replace her is his long-estranged daughter, whom he has not seen since she was a girl.
-All three stories feature the same cast.Written by
+All three stories feature the same cast in repertoire.Written by

 28 of 29 people found this review helpful.

 Was this review helpful to you?